kenniyu/thetainvesting/source/about/index.markdown

 footer: true
 ---

-This is a personal blog tracking the progress of a random person's health and fitness.
-You can view his bodybuilding results over time.
+This is a personal blog tracking the journey of a self-directed investor.
+This blog focuses heavily in options trading with an emphasis on theta positive trades.
+Follow along with the trade ideas, thoughts, and his progress over time.